CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ## Shelter Data

-The DAG `shelter-to-esri.py` takes the Rec + Parks shelter census (collected at 8 intervals a day) and pushes it into the City of LA geohub by merging it with the the official shelter data from LASAN / RAP GIS staff.
+The DAG `shelter-to-esri.py` takes the Rec & Parks (RAP) shelter census (collected at 8 intervals a day) and pushes it into the City of LA GeoHub by merging it with the the official shelter data from LA Sanitation (LASAN) and RAP GIS staff.
+The report intervals are: 6:30am, 10:30am, 11:30am, 12:30pm, 1:30pm, 2:30pm, 3:30pm, 4:30pm, and 8:30pm.
 We do some timezone data cleaning and publish.

 `Timestamp` is the time in which the shelter actually submitted the Google form. `Date` and `Time` are which "report" they are filing for.